 Coming Aboard S/V Curiosity – What You Need to Know

-Inviting guests aboard our sailboat is nothing like inviting them to a home.
+Inviting guests aboard our sailboat is nothing like inviting them to a sticks and bricks home.
 At a house most people generally understand how everything works and can make themselves comfortable.
 Life on a boat is a different world with all kinds of systems that need to be explained.

 Something as seemingly simple as showering or using the toilet requires its own orientation and training.
 Yes, nothing sets the tone for an adventure like a full-on toilet training.

 It’s a lot to think about and cover but, if we do a good job of setting realistic expectations all should be grand.
 At least that’s what we’re hoping for.

 Traveling and living on a sailboat is an incredible experience and we’re crazy excited to share it with others.
 (We announce crew opportunities to our Patreons first)